-It wasn’t easy for the United States to become the country as we know today.
+It wasn’t easy for the United States to become the country we know today.

-The bloody battles were the part of the process in establishing the United States as an independent nation.
+The bloody battles were part of the process of establishing the United States as an independent nation.

 American colonies faced obstacles from the British Empire which was much superior to them.